muratbaaris/scanning-cavity-distortion-correction/README.md

-For interactive use, a Tkinter GUI allows the user to load a calibration image (or generate a synthetic one), select a region of interest by dragging, fit the calibration, inspect the polynomial coefficients, and export the corrected image — all without writing any code.
+For interactive use, a Tkinter GUI allows the user to load a calibration image (or generate a synthetic one), select a region of interest by dragging, fit the calibration, inspect the polynomial coefficients, and export the corrected image, all without writing any code.

 ```bash
 python -m scdc.gui